-□ Maintain the recommended clearances to walls as well as to other inverters or objects.

-□ If multiple products are mounted in areas with high ambient temperatures, increase the clearances between the products and ensure sufficient fresh-air supply.
+- □ Maintain the recommended clearances to walls as well as to other inverters or objects. - □ If multiple inverters are mounted in areas with high ambient temperatures, increase the clearances between the inverters and ensure sufficient fresh-air supply.

 Figure 7: Recommended clearances(Dimensions in mm)